0dot0repeating/dakka/README.md

   demon busting machine that anyone can appreciate.
 Do you want to pepper your enemies with plasma nails, or do you want to charge up a lightning storm to roast everyone in front of you?
 Either way, the lancer has you covered.

-- Dakkaguy's limp-wrist punching days are over.
-Instead, you can pummel your foes with an utterly ridiculous barrage of jabs, or cave their face in with a hook to the face that'd leave anyone reeling in pain, if not splattered all over the walls.
-Or give them a one-two-**THREE** to bust the skulls of both the poor sap in front of your fist, and all his buddies next to him.

 - [The HUD isn't ugly anymore!](https://imgur.com/a/VLIrg) Seriously, what was I *thinking* with those rounded corners and that awful alignment?